 (5) Nothing in this section limits the ability of the Commissioner to perform a function through an officer or agent.

-[Section 32A inserted by No. 28 of 2006 s.
+[Section 32A inserted: No. 28 of 2006 s.
 126.]

 32B.
 Protection from liability for wrongdoing

 (1) A person is not liable for anything that the person has, in good faith, done in the performance or purported performance of a function under this Act or the Petroleum Retailers Rights and Liabilities Act 1982.